ckgifford06/w2wSports/README.md

 - `GET /api/games?date=YYYYMMDD&tz=` — Returns all scored games for any given date as JSON.
 Used by the calendar page for lazy loading.
 - `GET /api/send-digest?token=` — Vercel Cron endpoint.
 Fetches today's games, builds the email, and sends to all subscribers.
 Protected by a secret token.

 All game-fetching logic lives in a single shared `fetch_games_for_date(date_str, local_tz)` function.
-The homepage, calendar endpoint, and digest all call it — no duplicated ESPN logic.
+The homepage, calendar endpoint, and digest all call it, no duplicated ESPN logic.

 The rating logic lives in separate modules, one per sport: `NBArating.py`, `NFLrating.py`, `NHLrating.py`, `MLBrating.py`, `CFBrating.py`, `CBBrating.py`.
 Each has a `calculate_score()` function and a `calculate_score_breakdown()` function.
 The breakdown returns a dict of all five components, which the frontend uses to render the animated score breakdown bars.